Iraq asks BP to study developing Kirkuk oilfields

 "Because of IS, it was frozen," Luaybi said.

-Iraq signed a new memorandum with BP in January after the federal government took back control of the area.
+But he said Iraq had signed a new memorandum with BP in January after the federal government seized back control of the area following a September Kurdish independence referendum bitterly opposed by Baghdad.

 Central government forces reseized it from the Kurds in October along with the fields of Havana, Bai Hassan, Jambu and Khabbaz.